Mbed-TLS/mbedtls/docs/getting_started.md

 ### Using the PSA Crypto API

-To use the PSA APIs, call `psa_crypto_init()` before calling any other PSA API.
+If using PSA Crypto, you must initialize the library by calling `psa_crypto_init()` before any other PSA API.
-This initializes the library.

 ### Importing a key